-Joanne serves on the Executive Board of the Morris County Speech and Hearing Association, and is a former member of the Board of Directors of the New Jersey Speech-Language-Hearing Association.
+Joanne is a former member of the Board of Directors of the New Jersey Speech-Language-Hearing Association and of the Executive Board of the Morris County Speech and Hearing Association.
 She also is a member of the American Academy of Private Practice in Speech Pathology and Audiology, International Fluency Association and ASHA's Special Interest Groups for fluency disorders and language learning and education.

 Since childhood, when she would edit her friends' letters, Joanne has been interested in clear communication and helping others become better communicators.
 However, it wasn’t until after watching her three children develop language and speech that she became inspired to pursue a career in speech-language pathology.